thosgood/this-weeks-finds/markdown/251-300/week281.md

 and the new varieties of aperiodic tiling it inspired, Fivefold Symmetry, ed.
 I. Hargittai, World Scientific, 1992, pp. 67-86.

-38\) E. Makovicky, Comment on \"Decagonal and quasi-crystalline tilings in medieval Islamic architecture\", Science 318 (30 Nov 2007), 1383.
+38\) E. Makovicky, Comment on "Decagonal and quasi-crystalline tilings in medieval Islamic architecture", Science 318 (30 Nov 2007), 1383.

 39\) E. Makovicky and P. Fenoll Hach-Alm, Mirador de Lindaraja: Islamic ornamental patterns based on quasi-periodic octagonal lattices in